Kotesh000/American-Sign-Language/README.md

 4. Real-Time Detection

-Objective: Detect ASL signs in real-time using the trained model.
+Objective: Detect ASL signs in real time using the trained model.

 Steps: